Muhammed Al-Jasser

-Muhammad Sulaiman Al Jasser (Arabic: محمد سليمان الجاسر; born 1955) is a Saudi economist who is currently the chairman of the Islamic Development Bank (IsDB) group former advisor at the General Secretariat of the Council of Ministers of Saudi Arabia and chairman of the General Authority for Competition.
+Dr. Muhammad bin Sulaiman Al-Jasser (Arabic: محمد سليمان الجاسر; born 1955) is a Saudi economist who is currently the chairman of the Islamic Development Bank (IsDB) group former advisor at the General Secretariat of the Council of Ministers of Saudi Arabia and chairman of the General Authority for Competition.
 He served as minister of economy and planning between 2011 and 2015.
 He also previously served as governor and board chairman of the Saudi Arabian Central Bank (SAMA) between 2009 and 2011.
 Prior to that, he served as executive director at the International Monetary Fund (IMF) between 1990 and 1995.

 Early life and education

 Al Jasser was born in Buraidah in 1955.
 He studied economics at San Diego State University (BA in 1979), and the University of California, Riverside (MA in 1981 and PhD in 1986).

 Career

 Al Jasser began his career at the Saudi finance ministry in 1981.
 He was named the executive director for Saudi Arabia at the International Monetary Fund (IMF) in 1988.
 His tenure lasted until 1995.
 He joined the Saudi Arabian Monetary Authority (SAMA) in 1995 as vice governor of SAMA and vice chairman of the SAMA board.
 He served in this post until 2009.
 He was also named as acting deputy minister of finance and national economy for budget and organization in 1995.
 He served as the director of the Saudi Arabian Mining Company until 2009.